-Using the Data Grouping Feature
+Using the Analysis Grid Group Feature

 Because there are many different message conversations that can take place at different network layers, obtaining a view of your trace data that is relevant to resolving a particular diagnostic issue can be challenging at times.
 Also, since protocol analyzers often handle large amounts of data where messages of interest can be scattered, it can be difficult and time-consuming to find specific data that you want to examine.
 To accommodate these challenges, Message Analyzer provides a data Group function in the Analysis Grid viewer that enables you to bubble up and organize relevant and important data into a grouped display.
-You can access and apply the data Group function as described in Grouping Features later in this section.
+You can access and apply the data Group function as described in Grouping Operations later in this section.

-The Group function enables you to create a high-level view of your data that is arranged by groups or conversations, to provide an efficient way of presenting specific information from high-volume traces.
+The Group function enables you to create a high-level view of your data that is arranged by groups, to provide an efficient way of presenting specific information from high-volume traces.
 This can include grouping the data values of a particular entity such as a property, field, or annotation displaying as an Analysis Grid column or in the Details Tool Window.
 You can also create nested groups of multiple data values.
 In Message Analyzer, a group is an expandable and collapsible node that is labeled and contains the count of either child nodes or a set of child messages that are grouped by a data field or property value that is defined in OPN.
 Message Analyzer enables you to customize and accelerate your data analysis process by the strategic application of multiple grouping operations that display in a hierarchical manner.
 By carefully selecting which data is to be grouped in a set of groups, and by considering the data on which to pivot (the order in which you apply grouping operations), you can quickly isolate specific traffic and simplify the analysis process.

 ProcessId Groups — consist of separate Groups of expandable nodes that each consolidate identical ETW ProcessIds from various components whose events were captured by Message Analyzer.
 Each EtwProviderMsg.EventRecord.Header.ProcessId node indicates the ProcessId value and specifies the number of child/nested Network nodes (groups) in parentheses.
+You will find this field under the ETW node in Field Chooser.

 Transport Groups — consist of separate nested Groups of expandable nodes that each consolidate identical TCP or UDP SourcePort and DestinationPort pairs where the IP conversations took place.
 Each Transport node indicates the associated TCP or UDP port values and specifies the number of messages that are contained in the node.
 By expanding the Transport node, you can examine the messages that met the filtering criteria of the grouping hierarchy that you created.
+You will find this field under the TCP node in Field Chooser.

-Figure 9: Message Analyzer grouping operation
+Figure 42: Message Analyzer Analysis Grid grouping operation

 As shown in the preceding figure, each group is designated by a label that contains the name of the column to which you applied the Group command.
 Note that only the last group that you create contains messages that have been filtered down by the criteria that created each parent group.
 The displayed groups isolate messages based on TCP port data and IP addresses under ProcessIds, so that you can quickly scan the IP conversations that took place across source and destination node ports for the particular events that Message Analyzer captured.

-Using the Group Command
+Using the Analysis Grid Group Command

 The Group command creates separate groups based on varying Column values in the Analysis Grid viewer or field values in the Details window.
 When you apply the Group command to a particular Column, each differing value under that Column for each top-level message row is consolidated into a separate group of identical values, while the message origins tree associated with each top-level message or operation is preserved for the sake of maintaining context.
 For example, if you right-click the Module column and select the Group command, Message Analyzer creates a separate Group for each protocol module and populates that Group with all the top-level messages or operations that have the identical Module name.
-Message Analyzer identifies the results of the grouping operation with a label that designates the name of the Column to which you applied the Group command.
+Message Analyzer identifies the results of the grouping operation with a label that designates the name of the column to which you applied the Group command.

 Because Message Analyzer supports the application of Group commands to multiple columns, you can perform grouping operations on as many data columns as you want, to achieve different perspectives of your data.
 Each time you apply a new Group command to a different data column, the results of the previous grouping operation are modified to include the new grouping operation as a nested Group of filtered messages within the existing parent Group.
 When this occurs, the criteria for the new grouping operation are based on the values of the existing Group.
 For example, if you performed one grouping operation based on the Source column and then did another grouping operation based on the Destination column, the results will display all identical Destination addresses for each Source address Group in a separate Group that is nested in the parent Source address Group.
 The next grouping operation applies the same type of logic when you perform another Group command on a different column.